Yvette28/Learning-git/README.md

 # Learning-git
-I've spend a lot of time trying to understand this
+I've spent a lot of time trying to understand this
+I know I can do this
+Girl you got this